 3. Take Care of Parking Permits

 One thing that is extremely helpful to any move is figuring out the parking situation ahead of time.
-A lot of times, moving companies don’t take responsibility for parking permits which means that you will need to figure out on your own where the moving truck will be stationed once it arrives both at the origin and destination.
-Not all areas offer parking permits and some areas require it — take the time to research and understand what it is the case in both your old and new homes.
-Make it a top priority to take care of parking permits or help the movers find a good parking spot before they arrive — that way they will have a shorter distance to travel with your inventory and there will be less chances of any items breaking.
-If you decide to worry about parking last minute, there are big chances that your move will be delayed as the movers will need to spend extra time searching for a proper parking spot.
+A lot of times, moving companies don’t take responsibility for parking permits.
+You will need to communicate where the moving truck will be stationed, once it arrives both at the origin and destination.
+Not all areas offer parking permits and some areas require it.
+Take the time to research and understand which is the case in both your old and new homes.
+Make it a top priority to take care of parking permits or help the movers find a good parking spot before they arrive — that way they will have a shorter distance to travel with your inventory and there will be fewer chances of any items breaking.
+If you decide to worry about parking at the last minute, your move will be delayed.
+When the movers need to spend extra time searching for a proper parking spot, the move will suffer.

 4. Stay Out of Their Way When Needed

 Being involved with your move is crucial but knowing when to stay out of the way is also important.
-Be prepared with floor plans, take care of elevator restrictions but know when to let the movers do their job and avoid standing in their way.
-When the movers get to your home, do a quick tour around the house and instruct them correctly by showing the items that need to be moved.
-After that’s done, let them do their job and offer assistance in any way you can — it may be packing some last minute personal items or maybe just making sure they have water and the materials they need handy.
+Bring floor plans to the moving crew.
+Do not stand in the way of the moving crew.
+Mindfully communicate elevator restrictions.
+When the movers get to your home, do a quick tour around the house.
+Show them the items that need to be moved.
+After that’s done, let them do their job and offer assistance in any way you can.
+Helping may take the form of packing some last-minute personal items.
+Your assistance may also simply be to have water available or needed materials close by.

 5. Always Tip the Team

-Movers don’t always get tipped so a lot of times, they go into the job with the mentality that they won’t be compensated for their hard work.
-Always consider that just like a waiter or bartender, movers are in the service industry and make some of their income through tips.
+Always tip your movers.
+Usually, the moving crew will have the mentality that they won’t be compensated for their hard work.
+Always consider that just like a waiter or bartender, movers make some of their income through tips.
 For local services, the moving industry recommended is tipping your movers 10-20% of your move’s final price.
-For long distance moves, FlatRate’s recommended amount is 5-8% split between the pick up team and the delivery team.
-Another solid piece of moving advice is to tip the team individually instead of giving one tip to the whole crew.
+FlatRate recommends, for a long-distance move, a tip of 5-8%, split between the pick-up team and the delivery team.
+Tip the team individually instead of giving one tip to the whole crew.
 For more information on how to tip your movers, check our complete guide.